paradigmxyz/reth/book/run/optimism.md

 # Running Reth on OP Stack chains

-`reth` ships with the `optimism` feature flag, enabling support for OP Stack chains out of the box.
+`reth` ships with the `optimism` feature flag in several crates, including the binary, enabling support for OP Stack chains out of the box.
 Optimism has a small diff from the [L1 EELS][l1-el-spec], comprising of the following key changes:
 1. A new transaction type, [`0x7E (Deposit)`][deposit-spec], which is used to deposit funds from L1 to L2.
-1. Modifications to the `PayloadAttributes` that allow the [sequencer][sequencer] to submit transactions in-order to the EL through the Engine API.
+1. Modifications to the `PayloadAttributes` that allow the [sequencer][sequencer] to submit transactions to the EL through the Engine API.
+Payloads will be built with deposit transactions at the top of the block, with the first deposit transaction always being the "L1 Info Transaction."
 1. EIP-1559 denominator and elasticity parameters have been adjusted to account for the lower block time (2s) on L2.
 Otherwise, the 1559 formula remains the same.
 1. Network fees are distributed to the various [fee vaults][l2-el-spec].
 1. ... and some other minor changes.

-For a more in-depth list of changes and their rationale, see the documented [`op-geth` diff][op-geth-forkdiff], the [L2 EL specification][l2-el-spec], and the [OP Stack specification][op-stack-spec].
+For a more in-depth list of changes and their rationale, as well as specifics about the OP Stack specification such as transaction ordering and more, see the documented [`op-geth` diff][op-geth-forkdiff], the [L2 EL specification][l2-el-spec], and the [OP Stack specification][op-stack-spec].

 ## Running on Optimism